Ill-Typed Programs Don't Evaluate: Conclusion and Related Work

 arrow, one can refute that an application $MN$ has a type $A$ only when $A=\okty$.
 Yet, despite this, success types appear to be highly effective in practice.
 One reason could be the following: if an application $MN$ fails to evaluate to an $A$, then there are three possibilities, it could go wrong, it could diverge, or it could evaluate to something else.
 In the first two cases, one can attempt to refute that it has type $\okty$, and in the third, one can attempt to affirm that it has a type that is disjoint from $A$ instead.
 Thus, it is likely that one can get quite far with only this form of necessity.

 \paragraph{Logics for incorrectness.} Incorrectness logic of \citet{ohearn-popl2019} has sparked a new interest in systems for reasoning about program behaviour that enjoy true positives theorems.
 Subsequent work has extended its scope \citep{raad-et-al-popl2022}, and demonstrated its real-world effectiveness \citep{le-et-al-oopsla2022}.
-A key feature of these logics is \emph{under-approximation} as a means to achieve true positives.
-In incorrectness logic, states in a postcondition must be \emph{reachable}, and this leads to the need to reason about termination.
-By contrast, our Theorem~\ref{thm:types-are-safety} showed our types to be safety properties.
-The foundation of our system is not under-approximation, but necessity.
-An incorrectness triple such as $[A]M[B]$ could be seen as analogous to a function typing $M : A \Rightarrow B$ in which every value in the type $B$ can be obtained by applying $M$ to some input in $A$.
-By contrast, our necessity arrow requires that no $B$ can be obtained except from an input in $A$.
-When $M : A \from B$ is provable, type $B$ is an \emph{over-approximation} of $M$ when run on input $A$, and thus the usual methods of abstraction, such as recursive procedure invariants, still apply.
-However, set against this, one cannot simply drop disjunctions from $\Delta$ and remain sound.
-A very interesting compromise along these lines is the Outcome Logic of \citet{zilberstein-et-al-oopsla2023}.
+A key feature of these logics is \emph{under-approximation} as a means to achieve true positives, and this allows for a more specific notion of `positive', which excludes divergence.
+In incorrectness logic, states in a postcondition must be \emph{reachable}.
+This leads to the need to reason about termination, but it also allows for an analysis to dynamically drop disjunctions in order to scale well.
+A interesting alternative is the Outcome Logic of \citet{zilberstein-et-al-oopsla2023}.
 Here there is a distinction between Boolean disjunction and outcome disjunction.
 The former has true as annihilator, but the latter does not, and this allows for the dropping of outcomes for efficiency.

+\paragraph{Necessity.} The foundation of our system is not under-approximation, but necessity.
+When $M : A$ is provable, type $A$ is an \emph{over-approximation} of $M$. \chC{ This makes the system closer to the works of, on the one hand, \citet{cousot-et-al-vmcai2011,coutsot-et-al-vmcai2013}, and on the other, \citet{mackay-et-al-oopsla2022}.
+The former considers the problem of inferring \emph{necessary preconditions} in order to detect contract violations that will lead to assertion failures.
+Specifications are given as code assertions and various analyses based on abstract interpretation are showcased for efficient inference.
+The latter uses necessity as a means to specify the \emph{robustness} of module specifications in object-oriented programming.
+Three novel necessity operators are added to an assertion language equipped with certain object capabilities, and a logic is developed for proving that a module satisfies its necessity specifications. }

 \paragraph{Type systems with complement.} A complement operator appears in the system of \citet{aiken-et-al-popl1994} and a negation in the work of \citet{parreaux-et-al-oopsla2022}, though neither has a true positives theorem.
 In the highly expressive dependent type system of \citet{unno-et-al-popl2018}, none of the programs can go wrong, but the system is nevertheless very well-equipped for incorrectness reasoning, and includes sophisticated means for reasoning about recursion and tracking divergence.
 Since their system can express the complements of arbitrary types, it should be possible to encode a version of our necessity arrow.
 One can think of our one-sided system of Section~\ref{sec:complements} as a kind of sweet spot for partial correctness, in which the theory and automation become particularly straightforward.